ValeriaKharchenko/social_network/src/readme.md

 3. components   -  Reusuable codes
 4. helpers      -  Utility functions and other files you that dosen't fit anywhere else
 5. hooks        -  Let you use state and other React features without writing a class.
-6. pages(routes,navigation) -  contains different pages in application (index.js to export all)
+6. pages(routes,navigation) -  contains different pages and their layout in application (index.js to export all)
-7. redux        - all related to redux ( reducers etc)
+7. redux        -  All related to redux ( reducers etc)
+8. utilities    -  Logic/services